Key Account Information

 The minimum investment in the 90DAA is £1 and there is no maximum, subject to account availability.

-Typically, the 90DAA may contain short-term secured business loans of less than one month through to five-year loans.
+Typically, the 90DAA may contain short-term secured business loans of one month through to five-year loans.
 Hence, loans included within this account should typically be due to repay between one month and five years.

 All secured business and property development loans that are approved by Assetz Capital may be held within the 90DAA.
 Should you choose to invest in this account, your investment will be used only to fund loans that have received our credit approval, will be diversified across a range of secured business loans and will also be protected by a discretionary Provision Fund.
 Please also see Asset Security below.